Teoruiz07/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond --> adds all permission to other users but no permission to the owner and group owner.

-9-John_Doe --> sets the mode of the file hellow to -rwxr-x-wx.
+9-John_Doe --> sets the mode of the file hello to -rwxr-x-wx.

+10-mirror_permissions --> sets the mode of the file hello to -rw-rw-r--.